-Looking for wholesome nutrition?
-Ditch traditional nutritional supplements | www.lokmattimes.com
+Looking For Wholesome Nutrition?
+Ditch Traditional Nutritional Supplements | www.lokmattimes.com

 WELLFATM encourages you to experience daily nutrition as it should be – effective and easy.

-70 per cent of human immunity lies in the gut.
-By improving gut health with the combined power of probiotics and enzymes, WELLFA's range of nutritional supplements[s2] promises not just essential nutrients, but wholesome nutrition.
+70% of human immunity lies in the gut.
+By improving gut health with the combined power of probiotics and enzymes, WELLFA’s range of promises not just essential nutrients, but wholesome nutrition.

 WELLFATM supplements make sure that your body absorbs most of these nutrients instead of just passing through the body with minimal or no positive effect.